wp-plugins/disqus-latest-comments/readme.txt

 Tags: comments, disqus, latest, shortcode
 Requires at least: 4.0
 Tested up to: 4.1
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will allow you to list your websites latest comments in a page or post.
+List your websites latest Disqus comments in a page, post or widget

 == Description ==

-This plugin will allow you to list your websites latest Disqus comments in a page or post.
+This plugin will allow you to list your websites latest Disqus comments in a page, post or widget.

-Simply install and activate the plugin, browse to 'Comments' -> 'Disqus Latest Comments' menu, add in your Disqus shortname, then include the [disqus-latest] shortcode in the page or post of your choosing.
+Simply install and activate the plugin, browse to 'Comments' -> 'Disqus Latest Comments' menu, add in your Disqus shortname, then include the [disqus-latest] shortcode in the page, post or widget of your choosing.

 You can see a working example of the plugin at [www.itsupportguides.com](http://www.itsupportguides.com/latest-comments/ "www.itsupportguides.com latest comments").